SMIMM1151U Process Development and Production of Active Pharmaceutical Ingredients (API)

 Learning Outcome

-The development of a safe and efficient manufacturing process of an active pharmaceutical ingredient (API) or bulk drug substance is a substantial undertaking.
-A successful endeavour requires solving problems within synthetic organic, bioorganic, physical organic, analytical and environmental chemistry, engineering, and economics.
-An understanding of chemical development and the particular challenges during each phase is the primary focus of this course.
-A combination of theory and practice using fresh examples from industry and the literature will create the foundation for solid decision-making skills and an understanding of the trade terminology.
+The development of a safe and efficient manufacturing process of an active pharmaceutical ingredient (API) is a substantial undertaking.
+A successful endeavour requires solving problems within synthetic organic, biochemical, analytical chemistry, engineering, and economics.
+An understanding of process development and the particular challenges during each phase is the primary focus of this course.
+A combination of theory and practice using examples from industry and the literature will create the foundation for solid decision-making skills and an understanding of the trade terminology.

-Upon successful completion of the course, participants are expected to:
+Upon completion of the course, students are expected to be able to:

 Knowledge